CodeYellowBV/devstack-frontend/README.md

 Styles are preprocessed by [Sass](http://sass-lang.com/) and then by [Postcss](https://github.com/postcss/postcss).

+This frontend needs a backend to work.
+An example backend will be made at some time in the not so distant future.

 ## Usage
 Copy `.env.example` to `.env` and change it to your likings.
 If you want a custom location for the dotenv file, use `CY_ENV_FILE=/home/obama/.env`.